UltraMessaging/um_perf/README.md

 ## RESULTS

-Using load-balanced Stores, UM can easily sustain 1M messages/sec.
+Using load-balanced Stores and application batching, UM persistence can easily sustain 1.5M messages/sec.

+Without application batching, 1M messages/sec was possible.

 Load-balanced means that the sending thread sends messages to three different topics.